-Khnopff's work was the star of the first Viennese Secession in March, 1898, and included mixed-media sculptures like the Head of a Young Englishwoman which was bought by Adolphe Stoclet, a Belgian engineer in Vienna to supervise some railroad construction.
-Stoclet, who came from an artistic family, (he was a nephew of painter Alfred Stevens) met architect Josef Hoffmann on the trip.
-Today Stoclet is remembered for commissioning Hoffmann to design his new home in Brussels - the Palais Stoclet.
+Khnopff's work was the star of the first Viennese Secession in March of 1898, which also included mixed-media sculptures like the Head of a Young Englishwoman which was bought by Adolphe Stoclet, a Belgian engineer, in Vienna to supervise some railroad construction.
+Stoclet, who came from an artistic family, (he was a nephew of painter Alfred Stevens) met architect Josef Hoffmann on that trip.
+Today Stoclet's name is remembered for his commission of Hoffmann to design a new home in Brussels - the Palais Stoclet.

-Another Khnopff sculpture, Vivien, stayed in Vienna, bought by the Belvedere Galerie.
-It depicts a character who is a thief of hearts, embodying two of the artist's preoccupations - Anglophilia and femmes fatales.
+Another Khnopff sculpture, Vivien, stayed in Vienna, purchased by the Belvedere Galerie.
+It depicts a character who is a thief of hearts, embodying two of the artist's preoccupations - Anglophilia and woman as femmes fatales.
 Lilie Mauqet, who modeled for Diffidence, was one of three sisters from Glasgow whose Pre-Raphaelite looks appealed strongly to Khnopff.
-He rearranged the branches on his family tree to give greater prominence to the English in his background.
+The Anglophile Khnopff even went so far as to rearrange the branches on his family tree to give greater prominence to the English in his background.

 Yes, you are my sister since you recite softly the hymns of the unreal that I chant at the top of my voice.
 Yes, you are my sister, because you have not hearkened to the mortal stammerers of love and the gross jolts of women…